 My imposed isolation has other faces.
 It is not just emails and phone calls from readers that do not reach me; my bank manager calling to close an account at my request does not get through.
 Her voicemail disappears without trace.
 As a result of this situation two books I've written over the last seven years, the result of five decades of research and thought, remain unpublished; literary agents and publishers simply do not respond; if they do, I do not get to see it.
 One agent did respond and was encouraging about the work, which she was "unable to represent."
 (You can read bits and pieces of the books here.)

 My way of dealing with this situation has been to consider myself a political prisoner, held in the digital version of a medieval dungeon, a karmic situation that I cannot change.
 However, since the attentions of the State have escalated to insidious attacks on my health.
 The first sign of that was switched medication that caused a hemorrhage.
 There have been a number of incidents, noted on my facebook page.
 Most recently, I have suffered heavy headaches which seem to render me temporarily incapable of spelling words correctly.
 Obviously, the entire campaign is directed at silencing my editorial voice.
-I continue to publish, hoping that at some point the universe will shift.
+I continue to publish hoping that at some point the universe will shift.
 The only way I will know of such a shift is if readers continue to write and I begin to get their dispatches.
 So please do write, even if you get no response.